COCCYX ANATOMY

 COCCYGEAL HORNS (CORNUA)

-• Upward-projecting structures on the posterior aspect of the coccyx
+• Upward-projecting structures on the posterior aspect of your coccyx

-• Align with the sacral horns to form a connection between the sacrum and coccyx
+• Align with the sacral horns to form a connection between your sacrum and coccyx

 APEX OF THE COCCYX